Certifying Temporal Correlations: Introduction

+Rapid development of quantum technologies has necessitated the need for certification of the crucial building blocks.
+Such building blocks could be logical qubits in a quantum computer or entangled states and measurement schemes in a quantum communication network.
+Among such certification tasks, quantum state and process certification hold an important place since most of such applications require preparation of a resourceful quantum state and subsequent manipulation via quantum processes.
+Techniques for state certification vary in the amount of assumptions required and information gained \cite{eisert2020quantum}, full tomographic reconstruction is the most resource costly of such certification schemes while providing tight confidence bounds on the certified quantum state.
+On the other end of the spectrum exist techniques such as self testing that utilise properties unique to quantum correlations while requiring weaker assumptions.

-Since its inception in \citep{mayers_yao}, self-testing \citep{supic_self} has become a prominent technique to certify quantum states in the device independent scenario \citep{yang_navascues,parallel_selftesting,mckague_st_parallel,coladangelo2017all,sarkar_self}, with extensions in literature to semi-device independent \citep{supic_epr_steering,gheorghiu2017rigidity,goswami_SDI,RST_steering,sarkar2021self} and single party contextuality based scenarios \citep{kishor_self_test,contextuality_sumofsquares,hu2022self}.
-Broadly speaking, self testing is a technique to infer the hidden quantum state and measurements that lead to extremum quantum correlations in a black-box scenario.
-In the prominent scenario of spatially separated parts of an entangled state, self testing is made possible due to properties of Bell inequalities\citep{bell_nonlocality_review} i.e. quantum realizations that achieve maximal violations of Bell inequalities are unique up to local isometries.
-Applications of self testing in such scenarios have been explored for device-independent (DI) randomness generation\citep{random_certified,random_2,random_3,random_4,random_5,random_6}, DI quantum cryptography via quantum key distribution \citep{ekert2014ultimate,mayers1998_crypto,crypto_1,crypto_2} and delegated quantum computing \citep{gheorghiu2019verification,RUV_classical,mckague2013interactive} among others.
-All these applications inherently share the idea of quantum state certification without explicitly using self-testing protocols making them essential for the progress of quantum technologies.
-Also, self testing has recently garnered interest as a theoretical tool with applications in quantum complexity theory \cite{ji2021mip}.
+Entanglement of a spatially separated bipartite quantum state allows for device independent (DI) (i.e. requiring weak assumptions) certification of the underlying state up to local degrees of freedom owing to the Bell-nonlocality of the quantum correlations obtained from such a state.
+Since its inception in \cite{mayers_yao}, self-testing \cite{supic_self} has become a prominent technique to certify quantum states and measurements in the DI scenario \cite{yang_navascues,parallel_selftesting,mckague_st_parallel,coladangelo2017all,sarkar_self} by exploiting the properties of quantum realizations that achieve maximal violations of Bell inequalities and their uniqueness up to local isometries.
+Their scope has been extended to semi-device independent \cite{supic_epr_steering,gheorghiu2017rigidity,goswami_SDI,RST_steering,sarkar2021self} and single party contextuality based scenarios \cite{kishor_self_test,contextuality_sumofsquares,hu2022self}.
+Applications of self testing in spatial scenarios have been utilised for device-independent (DI) randomness generation \cite{random_certified,random_2,random_3,random_4,random_5,random_6}, DI quantum cryptography via quantum key distribution \cite{ekert2014ultimate,mayers1998_crypto,crypto_1,crypto_2} and delegated quantum computing \cite{gheorghiu2019verification,RUV_classical,mckague2013interactive} among others.